NomaCMS/nomacms-mcp-server/README.md

-# Noma MCP Server
+# NomaCMS MCP Server

-An MCP (Model Context Protocol) server that connects AI agents like [Cursor](https://cursor.com) and [Claude Code](https://claude.com/product/claude-code) to your Noma project.
+An MCP (Model Context Protocol) server that connects AI agents like [Cursor](https://cursor.com) and [Claude Code](https://claude.com/product/claude-code) to your NomaCMS project.
 Manage collections, fields, content entries, assets, and webhooks programmatically through natural language.

 ## Configuration

 - `NOMA_API_KEY`: API key from **User settings → API keys** — see [API key abilities](#api-key-abilities).
-- `NOMA_PROJECT_ID`: Your project’s UUID — you can find it on the project home page or under **Project settings → API Access**
+- `NOMA_PROJECT_ID`: Your project's UUID — you can find it on the project home page or under **Project settings → API Access**

 ## Usage with Cursor